DISCOVER A REAL ESTATE DEBT FUND WITH A DIFFERENCE

 Investors gain access to the increasing opportunities of alternative lending as banks withdraw and borrowers seek flexible finance.

-- CRE DEBT AS DEFENSIVE, MORE STABLE INVESTMENT
+- CRE DEBT IS A DEFENSIVE INVESTMENT

-DIVERSIFICATION INTO THE CRE DEBT
+DIVERSIFICATION INTO THE CRE DEBT ASSET CLASS

 As a real estate fund that invests in only CRE loans, the fund has low correlation to and is diversified from investments like equities, high-yield fixed income bonds and corporate loans.